-Known as the “RIVER OF NO RETURN” the Main Salmon is perfect for all ages, interests and abilities.
+Known as the “RIVER OF NO RETURN” the Main Salmon is perfect for all ages, interests, and abilities.
 The deep canyon is littered with enormous beaches and huge cliffs of Idaho’s famous granite Batholith.
-The hillsides are full of endless old growth forests, wildflowers and fire mosaics.
-Along shore, the Main boasts of a rich human history with Historical sites and inspiring stories of the lost generations of miners and pioneers.
-The Main Salmon is big western water at its best with its friendly, deep pool-drop rapids, that beckon you to get wet on hot summer days.
+The hillsides are full of endless old growth forests, wildflowers, and fire mosaics.
+Alongshore, the Main boasts of a rich human history with Historical sites and inspiring stories of the lost generations of miners and pioneers.
+The Main Salmon is big western water at its best with its friendly, deep pool-drop rapids, that beckons you to get wet on hot summer days.
 Filled with its own unmatched beauty, wildness, and adventure, The Main creates an experience unique to itself and different from that of its tributary, the Middle Fork.